cattius/jekyll-now/_posts/2018-8-3-ExceptionsKernelDriver.md

 tags: [blog, research, undocumentedCPU]
 ---

 This is part of a series of blog posts on my Undocumented x86-64 Opcodes [research project](/research).
-Previous research into undocumented opcodes (Chris Domas' [Sandsifter project](https://github.com/xoreaxeaxeax/sandsifter)) had tested them in ring 3 (user mode), but not in ring 0 (kernel mode).
-I was very keen to test out opcodes in ring 0 because many of them failed with GP exceptions in ring 0, which can be an indication that an opcode exists but is privileged (although there are lots of other causes of GP).
+Previous research into undocumented opcodes such as Chris Domas' [Sandsifter project](https://github.com/xoreaxeaxeax/sandsifter) had tested them in ring 3 (user mode), but not in ring 0 (kernel mode).
+I was very keen to test out opcodes in ring 0 because many of them failed with GP exceptions in ring 0.
+GP can be an indication that an opcode exists but is privileged, although there are lots of other causes too.
 I was convinced I was going to discover some really interesting undocumented instructions if only I could run them in ring 0.
 Spoiler alert: sadly this wasn't the case.
-Along the way I spent many hours digging around in the Linux kernel figuring out how to handle UD exceptions (to test millions of instructions at a time), and if you happen to have similarly misguided aims as me ('*why of course I'll be deliberately running illegal instructions in the kernel*') then I have a solution for you!
+But along the way I spent a lot of time digging around in the Linux kernel and figured out how to handle UD exceptions to test millions of instructions at a time.
+If you happen to have similarly misguided aims as me ('*why of course I'll be deliberately running illegal instructions in the kernel*') then I have a solution for you!
 The only resources I could find suggested modifying the Interrupt Descriptor Table (IDT) or modifying the kernel code and rebuilding it; this solution requires neither and can all be done in C from within your kernel driver.

 Note: exception-handling is architecture specific, so the deep dive section below is only valid for x86/x86-64.
-The odd observed instruction pointer behaviour used to implement the die notifier solution is likely microarchitecture-specific and has only been tested on an Intel x86-64 Broadwell processor; test with caution in a VM first before trying on bare metal!
-If you get it wrong, you'll probably get an immediate CPU hang - restart asap.
-If you get very different results then please get in touch!
-I'm keen to understand why this odd behaviour with the instruction pointer occurs.

 ## Post Outline
 * [Deep dive into UD exception handling](#deep-dive-into-ud-exception-handling)